 Check in with your travel companions

 Risk is personal.
-Even within a household you can find various different proclivity towards risk and travel.
+Even within a household, you can find various different proclivities towards risk and travel.
 Make sure that you and your travel companions are aligned in your comfort levels with how you feel about traveling right now.
-Your best traveling buddies might be eager to get out there again but not willing to travel until the destination to which they are traveling has a lower rate of infection or has access to the vaccine.
+Your best traveling buddies might be eager to get out there again, but not willing to travel until the destination to which they are traveling has a lower rate of infection or has access to the vaccine.
 These are all legitimate reasons to wait, and it is essential to have these conversations before you begin planning.